regexident/cargo-modules/README.md

 ![dot-preview](dot-preview.png)

-As extra options you can toggle external types/modules, conditional modules and used types using the `--external`, `--conditional` and `--types` options respectively
+As extra options you can toggle external types/modules, conditional modules and used types using the `--external`, `--conditional` and `--types` options respectively.

 #### Legend

-- Green nodes are public modules
+- Green nodes are public modules.
-- Yellow nodes are private modules
+- Yellow nodes are private modules.
-- Black nodes are external types or modules
+- Black nodes are external types or modules.
-- Dotted nodes are conditional (test modules for example)
+- Dotted nodes are conditional (test modules for example).

-- Black edges denote a 'is sub module of' relation
+- Black edges denote a 'is sub module of' relation.
 - Yellow/Green edges denote a 'use something of module' relation
   The width of the edge is determined by the number of types used.
-  If types are enabled the edge label shows the types used Green means the use is public, yellow means the use is private
+  If types are enabled the edge label shows the types used Green means the use is public, yellow means the use is private.

 ### Help